Latest Gear Live Videos

 Posted by Andru Edwards Categories: Games, $0.99,

-We’ve been enjoying the heck out of UFO on Tape, a new game released for the iPhone and iPod touch.
+We’ve been enjoying the heck out of UFO on Tape, a new game released for the and .
 If you’ve ever dreamed about catching a UFO on film, this game pretty much lets you feel like a hero in that sense—except when your girlfriend starts berating you when the flying saucer goes out of frame!
 Definitely a fun time though, and it has Game Center support built-in as well.
 All that for just $0.99.
 We recommend it.

 Read More | UFO on Tape